KILTprotocol/kilt-workshop-101/claim.md

 In the previous step, you've generated two mnemonics and identities.
 You'll now need the first mnemonic you've created; it's referred to as `<CLAIMER'S MNEMONIC>` in the code snippet below.

-We'll create a claim using the provided CTYPE and the claimer identity.
+We'll create a claim using the provided CTYPE and the <span class="label-role claimer">claimer</span> identity.
 Paste the following in `2-claim.js`.
 Make sure to replace the `<CLAIMER'S MNEMONIC>`.

 ```javascript